 - Neither contracts nor "external accounts" are currently able to prevent that someone sends them Ether.
 Contracts can react on and reject a regular transfer, but there are ways to move Ether without creating a message call.
-One way is to simply "mine to" the contract address and the second way is using selfdestruct (x). - If a contract receives Ether (without a function being called), the fallback function is executed.
+One way is to simply "mine to" the contract address and the second way is using selfdestruct(x). - If a contract receives Ether (without a function being called), the fallback function is executed.
 If it does not have a fallback function, the Ether will be rejected (by throwing an exception).
 During the execution of the fallback function, the contract can only rely on the "gas stipend" (2300 gas) being available to it at that time.
 This stipend is not enough to access storage in any way.
-To be sure that your contract can receive Ether in that way, check the gas requirements of the fallback function (for example in the "details" section in browser-solidity). - There is a way to forward more gas to the receiving contract using addr.call.value(x)().
-This is essentially the same as addr.send(x), only that it forwards all remaining gas and opens up the ability for the recipient to perform more expensive actions.
+To be sure that your contract can receive Ether in that way, check the gas requirements of the fallback function (for example in the "details" section in Remix). - There is a way to forward more gas to the receiving contract using addr.call.value(x)().
+This is essentially the same as addr.transfer(x), only that it forwards all remaining gas and opens up the ability for the recipient to perform more expensive actions (and it only returns a failure code and does not automatically propagate the error).
 This might include calling back into the sending contract or other state changes you might not have thought of.
-So it allows for great flexibility for honest users but also for malicious actors. - If you want to send Ether using address.send, there are certain details to be aware of: - 1.
+So it allows for great flexibility for honest users but also for malicious actors.

+- If you want to send Ether using address.transfer, there are certain details to be aware of: - 1.
 If the recipient is a contract, it causes its fallback function to be executed which can, in turn, call back the sending contract. - 2.
 Sending Ether can fail due to the call depth going above 1024.
-Since the caller is in total control of the call depth, they can force the transfer to fail; make sure to always check the return value of send.
+Since the caller is in total control of the call depth, they can force the transfer to fail; take this possibility into account or use send and make sure to always check its return value.
 Better yet, write your contract using a pattern where the recipient can withdraw Ether instead. - 3.
-Sending Ether can also fail because the execution of the recipient contract requires more than the allotted amount of gas (explicitly by using throw or because the operation is just too expensive) it "runs out of gas" (OOG).
-If the return value of send is checked, this might provide a means for the recipient to block progress in the sending contract.
+Sending Ether can also fail because the execution of the recipient contract requires more than the allotted amount of gas (explicitly by using require, assert, revert, throw or because the operation is just too expensive) it "runs out of gas" (OOG).
+If you use transfer or send with a return value check, this might provide a means for the recipient to block progress in the sending contract.
 Again, the best practice here is to use a "withdraw" pattern instead of a "send" pattern.